matthewearl/tasquakepy/README.md

 pip install -e pyade
 ```

+This contains some fixes to a few of the DE algorithms, as well as an option for
+providing a vectorized objective function.

 4. Install [quake-light from SDA](https://speeddemosarchive.com/quake/downloads/quake-light.zip).
 you may wish to install into a RAM disk (eg. `/dev/shm`) to avoid excessive disk
 reads.
 The only files you actually need are: